b12e/services-dashboard/README.md

 Users can install the dashboard as an app:
 - **Mobile**: Tap "Add to Home Screen" in browser menu
 - **Desktop**: Click install icon in address bar (Chrome/Edge) or the share icon -> Add to Dock (Safari)

+**Warning**: If you want to use it as a PWA, you'll need to serve the page over HTTPS.

 ### Required Icon Files